by Rachel Felver

 Spent grain is a waste byproduct that is produced when beer is brewed.
 Wheatland Spring in Waterford, Virginia, provides its spent grains to its neighboring farms to feed their livestock.
 In addition to providing a nutritional supplement to farm animals, it also allows the brewery to eliminate the cost of disposing the grains.
 Breweries in Washington, D.C., such as Bluejacket and DC Brau, have partnered with local restaurants to provide them with their spent grain, which is then used in pizza crusts, pasta, coffee cake, granola and hamburger buns.
 And at Shy Bear Brewing in Lewistown, Pennsylvania, the spent grain is composted and used as mulch around their property.

 Brewers are also becoming more aware of their environmental footprint because of the increasing threat of climate change.
 Extreme heatwaves and droughts will impact agricultural crops like barley that are necessary ingredients for brewing beer.
 This is projected to cause the cost of brewing beer to significantly increase in the coming years.
 Some experts believe that within the next fifty years, a six pack could cost as much as $100.
 Drought also can cause the taste of beer to change.
 When water restrictions are in place, breweries will depend more on groundwater to brew, which can significantly alter the taste.
 One spokesperson referenced in an article by the National Oceanic and Atmospheric Administration referred to the taste as, “like brewing with Alka-Seltzer”.

 Luckily for us in the Chesapeake Bay watershed, there is a wide selection of breweries that are taking steps to be sustainable and protect our watershed.
-Here are just a few to check out on this National Beer Lover’s Day.
+Here are just a few to check out.

 Didn’t see your favorite local brewery on the list?
 Give them a shout out in the comments!